rockboynton/ftd2jtag/additional_questions.md

     * I also tried using the Python `pyftdi` library, but although it has many more useful features than `ftd2xx`, including some JTAG capabilities, it required the use of a different driver than what is automatically installed on a Windows machine.
+Thus, the user would have to use another utility to swap the driver themselves.
 I chose to go with `ftd2xx` due to its simplicity as well as its ability to plug-and-play.
 One downside to this choice is that `ftd2xx` is no longer actively maintained, however I feel like I can probably be a maintainer after spending a decent amount of time